 Holloway School welcomes survivor from the Holocaust Educational Trust

-On Wednesday the 16th of January, 40 Year 8 students from Holloway School will hear testimony from Holocaust survivor, Eve Kugler, as part of a visit organised by the Religious Education and PSHE department.
+On Wednesday the 16th of January, 40 Year 8 students from Holloway School welcomed Eve Kugler, a Holocaust survivor who shared her testimony as part of a visit organised by the Religious Education and PSHE department.